mmarcon/mddy/README.md

 The idea is that you write all your notes in the `notes` folder with your favorite Markdown editor.
 Then just run MDDY and all your notes will be available in one place.

+## Example

+You can see MDDY running on Heroku: [mddy.herokuapp.com](http://mddy.herokuapp.com/).
+Have a look at the [heroku branch](https://github.com/mmarcon/mddy/tree/annotate) to see the setup to run MDDY and display your notes on Heroku.

 ## Currently supported features
  * Clean, [bootstrappy](http://getbootstrap.com/) UI
  * Recursively loads notes in `notes` folder
  * View notes
  * View notes in presentation mode
  * Title and Tags via [YAML frontmatter syntax](http://jekyllrb.com/docs/frontmatter/)
  * Action items in notes.
-Just write `@action:` anywhere where you have an action item, MDDY will do the rest.
+Just write `@action:` anywhere where you have an action item, MDDY will recognize it as an action item and auto-tag the note accordingly.
+ * Done action item in notes.
+Just write `@done:` anywhere where you have an action item, MDDY will recognize it as a completed action item and auto-tag the note accordingly.
  * Run `mddy` from any notes folder in your filesystem with the convenient CLI tool.

 ## Use MDDY